What to Pack For Your Au Pair Adventure Abroad

 • Wear your heavier pieces on travel day

-7. Keep Travel Essentials in Your Carry-on
+7. Keep Travel Essentials in Your Carry-On

-Your carry-on should cover everything you’ll need to stay comfortable during the journey:
+Your carry-on should cover everything you’ll need to stay comfortable during the journey.

 Pack: